DuendeSoftware/products/identity-server/templates/src/IdentityServer/Readme.md

 For simplicity, it's pre-configured with SQLite.
 This is great for development and testing, but *it is not recommended for production*.
 We strongly advise switching to a more robust relational database like SQL Server, PostgreSQL, or MySQL for production environments.

-By default, the SQLite database files (.db, .db-shm, .db-wal) are ignored by Git.

 ### In-Memory Test Users
 For demonstration purposes, we've included an in-memory user store in TestUsers.cs.
 This approach is *for development only and should not be used in production.*